Expected Delivery: 3-4 Days

 The effects of Botox treatment are temporary, typically lasting for several months, meaning that repeat injections are necessary to maintain symptom relief.

-The number of Botox sessions required for TMJ can vary from patient to patient based on the individual response to the treatment and severity of their condition.
-Generally, patients may initially require one or two Botox sessions to assess its effectiveness.
-If the treatment proves beneficial, they may continue with periodic sessions, typically every three to four months, to maintain symptom relief.
+The amount of Botox sessions required for TMJ treatment varies from patient to patient, based on the individual treatment response and the severity of their condition.
+Generally, patients have required one or two Botox applications before it is possible to assess the effectiveness.
+If the treatment does prove beneficial, they may proceed with periodic sessions, typically at an interval of three to four months, in order to maintain symptom relief.

 Regular follow-up evaluations will help determine if additional sessions are necessary for managing TMJ symptoms effectively.